zng-ui/zng/TODO/Optimizations.md

       everything to a thread.
     - gleam uses a `Rc<dyn Gl>` for the OpenGL functions.
     - There are obscure bugs with sending OpenGL contexts across threads, maybe review using `surfman` again.

+# Debug Profiler

+* Tracing is very slow, investigate how to fix.
+  - Can we use the inspector collected metadata to batch generate tracing spans after the frame is send?